Feb 2, 2026

 Distributes link equity.
 Your homepage and pillar pages earn backlinks.
 Internal links pass that authority from high-value pages to supporting pages, helping newer or less-visible content rank faster.

 Establishes topical authority.
 When you link related articles together, you signal to Google that you cover a topic in depth.
-Google rewards topical authority — the more connected your content is around a topic, the more likely your pages rank for related keywords.
+Google rewards topical authority.
+The more connected your content is around a topic, the more likely your pages rank for related keywords.

 Reduces bounce rate and increases engagement.
 A visitor who clicks one internal link is more likely to click another.
 For B2B buyers who research heavily before making a decision, giving them a guided path matters.